LesEDK/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that displays all lines of the file /etc/ssh/sshd_config starting with a letter.Include capital letters as well Script that replaces all characters A and c from input to Z and e respectively Script that removes all letters c and C from input
+Script that displays all lines of the file /etc/ssh/sshd_config starting with a letter.Include capital letters as well Script that replaces all characters A and c from input to Z and e respectively Script that removes all letters c and C from input Script that reverses its input
+Script that displays all users and their home directories, sorted by users based on the /etc/passwd file